SAP-samples/teched2025-AD161/exercises/ex3/README.md

     Customer     : Association to Customers;
     ```

-3. In file _xtravels/srv/travel-service.cds_, add a projections for
+3. In file _xtravels/srv/travel-service.cds_, add a projection for
     `Customer` below the projection for `Passenger` inside service `TravelService`:
     ```cds
       entity Customers as projection on db.masterdata.Customers;